tristanschulze-eu/tristanschulze-eu/src/content/en/compositions/WienerPraterop43nr4.md

 ---
-title: A Visit to Prater in Vienna - Opus 43, Nr.
-4 (12')
+title: A Visit to Prater in Vienna - Opus 43, Nr.4 (12')
 category: Chamber Music with Piano
 instrumentation:
   - Violin, Piano